Agoric/documentation/main/ertp/api/amount-math.md

 The `amountMath` library lets you manipulate amounts, such as by adding two amounts together.
 However, remember that we have two types of amounts, fungible and non-fungible.
-While a fungible amount has natural numbers for its value, a non-fungible amount has a set of objects or records for its value.
-Clearly, the same addition process cannot be used on both.
+While a fungible amount has natural numbers for its value, a non-fungible amount has an array of elements, such as strings, numbers, objects or records, for its value.
+Even though very different addition processes are performed, `amountMath.add()` and other `amountMath()` methods work for both types of amounts.

 The `amountMath` library methods are polymorphic.
-All of the operations implement one method that works on fungible assets and one that works on non-fungible assets.
+All of the operations work for both fungible and non-fungible assets.
 Which method is used is determined by the `AssetType` associated with the amounts' `Issuer` and `Brand`.
 This is specified when `issuerKit()` creates the issuer and brand.